verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 dateCreated: 2022-08-10T19:18:14.014Z
 ---

-## How to import Physical/Virtual Machines into VergeIO
+## How to import Physical/Virtual Machines into VeregOS
 **Clone ISO Transfer Utility**
 ISO Version 4.8.2

-The VergeIO Clone Utility (VergeIO-clone.iso) can be used to import external servers (physical or virtual) into VergeIO virtual machines.
+The VeregOS Clone Utility (VeregOS-clone.iso) can be used to import external servers (physical or virtual) into VeregOS virtual machines.
 Zero block detection is used in transferring source drives, providing efficiency as only used blocks require transfer.
-The VergeIO Clone Utility is recommended for PtoV imports (importing physical computers) and non-VMware VtoV (importing existing virtual machines).
-The VergeIO VMware connector is recommended for importing VMware virtual machines.
+The VeregOS Clone Utility is recommended for PtoV imports (importing physical computers) and non-VMware VtoV (importing existing virtual machines).
+The VeregOS VMware connector is recommended for importing VMware virtual machines.

 ### Prerequisites

-1. **VergeIO System (destination):**
+1. **VeregOS System (destination):**
 	-   Network URL that can be accessible from Source VMs to be imported.
-	-   VergeIO username/password with permissions to create VMs
+	-   VeregOS username/password with permissions to create VMs
-	-   Adequate available vSAN storage for cloned VM drives (Note: VergeIO vSAN global deduplication handles zero blocks; thus, only actual used drive space is required.)
+	-   Adequate available vSAN storage for cloned VM drives (Note: VeregOS vSAN global deduplication handles zero blocks; thus, only actual used drive space is required.)
 	-   Although not necessary for the clone-import process, adequate resources (RAM/CPU) will need to be available on the destination system to run imported VMs.

 1. **VM/Physical Machine to Clone (Source):**
 	-   Network connection (attached to a network that can reach the destination system)
-	-   Attached USB/CD-ROM device (containing VergeIO -clone.iso)
+	-   Attached USB/CD-ROM device (containing VeregOS -clone.iso)
 	-   Minimum 1GB RAM (to boot from/run the iso)

 1. **Determining Appropriate Sync Method**